 B. Responsibility.
-Derivative application of classification markings is a responsibility of those who incorporate, paraphrase, restate, or generate in new form information that is already classified, and of those who apply markings in accordance with instructions from an authorized classifier or in accordance with an authorized classification guide, Persons who apply derivative classification markings should take care to determine whether their paraphrasing, restating, or summarizing of classified information has removed the basis for classification.
-Where checks with originators or other appropriate inquiries show that classification or a lower classificain than originally assigned is approate, the derivative document shall issued as unclassified or shall be inked appropriately (2-101 and 2- classified documents shall be rked at the time of origination as
+Derivative application of classification markings is a responsibility of those who incorporate, paraphrase, restate, or generate in new form information that is already classified, and of those who apply markings in accordance with instructions from an authorized classifier or in accordance with an authorized classification guide.
+Persons who apply derivative classification markings should take care to determine whether their paraphrasing, restating, or summarizing of classified information has removed the basis for classification.
+Where checks with originators or other appropriate inquiries show that no classification or a lower classification than originally assigned is appropriate, the derivative document shall be issued as unclassified or shall be marked appropriately (2-101 and 2-102).